olga24912/SGTK/README.md

 Alternatively, you can either download <a href="#sec21">SGTK binaries</a> or <a href="#sec22">compile it by yourself</a>.
 The latest release can be downloaded [here](https://github.com/olga24912/SGTK/releases).

+To run SGTK graph construction you need to install [Biopython](https://biopython.org/).
 If you wish to construct scaffold graph using DNA sequences (long reads, read-pairs, scaffolds or reference genome) you will need [minimap2](https://github.com/lh3/minimap2).
 If you want to use RNA-Seq reads you will need [STAR aligner](https://github.com/alexdobin/STAR).
-Both tools are automatically installed if you use conda.
+All packages are automatically installed if you use conda.

-Graph visualization is stored in HTML file and can be viewed in any web browser.
+Graph visualization is stored in HTML format and can be viewed in any web browser.

 ## Running SGTK